Welcome to

 Here again, all of our hard work has paid off in the spacious Rigsby!

-On the second floor, the largest, suite—called the Edward– will be completed in the next year or so, along with its bathroom, and there will be one more suite available!
-It, like the Rigsby Suite, will probably hold a daybed in addition to our only king, and, possibly a twin trundle—so a maximum occupancy of four.
-It is now wired, plumbed and insulated, but there is much work left to do.
+On the second floor the final and largest, king suite—Called the Edward– will be completed in the next year or so, along with its bathroom, and there will be one more room available!
+It, like the Rigsby Suite, will probably hold a day bed in addition to our only king, and, possibly a twin trundle—so a maximum occupancy of four.

 Discover many ways